Planet

 Freezing of a crypto account

-In the UAE, crypto exchanges or banks can freeze an account if suspicious activity is detected, which is done to protect the user.
+In the UAE, crypto exchanges or banks can freeze an account if suspicious activity is detected to protect the user.
 If you encounter a freezing of funds, immediately contact the platform’s technical support, provide supporting documents, and if necessary, consult a lawyer for assistance with the appeal.

 Legal assistance for crypto fraud in Dubai